 Since the late 1970s, the UK has been at the forefront of regulatory innovation in electronic communications.
-In 2003, in a move designed to respond to changing technologies, services and markets, it took the unprecedented step of creating a single convergence regulator for communications, the Office of Communications (Ofcom) (Doyle and Wick, 2005).
+In 2003, in a move designed to respond to changing technologies, services and markets, it took the unprecedented step of creating a single convergence regulator for communications, the Office of Communications (Ofcom).
 This landmark in regulatory design in Europe was not, however, all-encompassing.
 One notable exception was the maintenance of separate regulatory treatment of premium rate telephone number services (PRS).
 The regulatory history of PRS in the UK has since proved controversial, not least in respect of their use in television phone-in activity of various kinds - principally competitions and voting - on the surface a typical convergence regulatory matter.
 A series of high profile abuses of the system has occurred resulting, eventually, in fines for TV broadcasters and PRS providers, suspension of TV phone-ins on a number of terrestrial channels, and a major review of the state of PRS in participation TV.
 Even the UK Prime Minister at the time, Tony Blair, was moved to assert that it was 'extremely important that broadcasters come together with the relevant telecommunication companies and make sure that this service is done in a reliable and trustworthy way' (cited in Gibson, O. 2007a).

 This paper explores the recent problems of PRS in phone-ins and competitions in UK participation TV through a regulatory convergence analytical lens.
-Its core argument is that maintaining the separate treatment of PRS proved something of a regulatory 'hostage to fortune' in the case of TV phone-ins.
-Since 1986, PhonepayPlus (PPP) - until October 2007 known as the Independent Committee for the Supervision of Standards of the Telephone Information Services - has maintained responsibility for all PRS delivered across fixed and mobile telephone and, more recently, broadcast and Internet networks.
+Its core argument is that maintaining the separate treatment of PRS proved something of a regulatory 'hostage to fortune' cases of TV phone-ins.
+Since 1986, PhonepayPlus (PPP) - until October 2007 known as the Independent Committee for the Supervision of Standards of the Telephone Information Services - has maintained responsibility for PRS delivered across fixed and mobile telephone and, more recently, broadcast and Internet networks.
 PPP is a non-profit making, independent, public body funded by the industry it oversees.
-It functions through regulating a Code of Practice.
+It functions through regulating a code of practice.
 At its inception, Ofcom was given the responsibility for setting the regulatory conditions to apply to PRS providers done through approval or otherwise of the PPP Code.
-A Memo of Understanding - and subsequently a Framework Agreement - lays out the relationship between PPP and Ofcom in which the former is described as the "enforcement authority" for the regulation of PRS.
+A Memo of Understanding lays out the relationship between PPP and Ofcom in which the former is described as the "enforcement authority" for the regulation of PRS.

-This arrangement carried forward an institutional pattern established when telecommunications (see Thatcher 1999; 2007) and broadcasting (see Curran and Seaton 2003; Negrine 1994) were regulated separately.
+This arrangement carried forward an institutional pattern established when telecommunications and broadcasting were regulated separately.
 The paper argues that PPP and its regulatees reflect the regulatory values and practices of evolving telecommunications much more than broadcasting.
-Ironically, use of phone-ins is not a new phenomenon in television, though it was the extent to which they became an increasingly important part of commercial considerations of UK broadcasters, liberalised the in telecommunications services environment, that proved problematic.
-PPP, by definition of its regulatory history and remit could not possess the scope to deal adequately with these developments.
+Ironically, use of phone-ins is not a new phenomenon in television, though it was the extent to which they became an increasingly important part of the commercial considerations of UK broadcasters, in a liberalised telecommunications services environment, that proved problematic.
+PPP, by definition of its regulatory remit, did not possess the scope to deal adequately with these developments.